gmdsi/GMDSI_notebooks/docs/part2/freyberg_prior_monte_carlo.md

 Now, this plot does not look particularily pretty...but we aren't here for pretty, we are here for results!
 What are we concerned with?
 Whether the range of ensemble simulated outcomes form the prior covers the measured values.
 Recall that plots on the left are 1to1 plots and on the right the residuals ar edisplayed.
 In both cases, a grey line represents the range of simulated values for a given observation

-In plots on the right, each grey line should interesect the 1-to-1 line.
+In plots on the left, each grey line should interesect the 1-to-1 line.
 In the plots on the right, each grey line should intersect the "zero-residual" line.

 ```python